Sambar Powder Recipe | Sambar Podi

 We always have Rasam Podi, Sambar Podi and Dosa Milagaipodi always stored in a Tamil Brahmin's Kitchen.

 Growing up in India, my amma only had One Multipurpose powder called Sambar Powder.
 She would make Rasam with the same powder by adding Cumin Powder and a few more spices.
-Only the experts know how to play around this combination!!
+Only the experts know how to play around with this combination!!

-Ever since I have moved to UK, my mom or patty ( grandmother) will send me packets of this homemade sambar powder & rasam powder.
-I must admit – for all through these years I had hardly made the powder myself, as nothing beats the authentic flavors from mom and patty.
+Ever since I have moved to the UK, my mom or patty ( grandmother) will send me packets of this homemade sambar powder & rasam powder.
+I must admit - for all through these years I had hardly made the powder myself, as nothing beats the authentic flavors from mom and patty.

 You may also love these authentic recipes from Palakkad Cuisine